watsonwork/watsonwork-weather/README.md

 ## What API does the app use?

+The app leverages the Watson Work Services and Watson Conversation cognitive capabilities to understand natural language intents, entities, and determine the necessary actions.

-The app uses the [Watson Work OAuth API] (https://workspace.ibm.com/developer/docs) to authenticate and get an OAuth token.
+It uses the [Watson Work OAuth API] (https://workspace.ibm.com/developer/docs) to authenticate and get an OAuth token.

 It implements a Webhook endpoint according to the [Watson Work Webhook API](https://workspace.ibm.com/developer/docs) to listen to conversations in a space and receive messages and message annotations.

 Finally, it uses the [Watson Work Spaces API] (https://workspace.ibm.com/developer/docs) to send back weather information messages to the space.